-This is a review of the 2016 anime and not the live action film by Shunji Iwai which has the same name.
+This is a review of the 2016 anime and not the live-action film by Shunji Iwai which has the same name.
 What a name, huh?

-The question of the fireworks is a big one that runs though this magical anime so let’s get straight too it.
+The question of the fireworks is a big one that runs through this magical anime so let’s get straight to it.
 Are firework explosions flat like a disc or round like a globe?
 This is the question debated by a group of school friends.
 Given that this is an anime, 2d world, there’s a bit of a joke between the animators and the audience here.
 Notice the lengths the animators go to create 3d circular effects whenever the debate resurfaces, even if the animated characters remain 2d.

 A nice touch is that these characters might live in a 2d world but they quickly start to feel very real, fleshed out and full.

-These are the sort of adventures boys bond over and sets “Fireworks, Should We See it from the Side or Bottom” a charming slice of life anime.
+These are the sort of adventures boys bond over and set “Fireworks, Should We See it from the Side or Bottom” a charming slice of life anime.
 It is gorgeously animated, each frame oozing quality, love and attention.

 But there’s a catch.
 There’s a girl – Nazuna Oikawa, voiced by Suzu Hirose – and more than one of the boys has a crush on her.

 This delicate situation is magnified with the help of a little, magical, orb.
-Have you ever had the misfortune of wondering in forlorn hope if only you had made a different decision, if only you had gotten their first, if only things had worked out differently?
+Have you ever had the misfortune of wondering in forlorn hope if only you had made a different decision, if only you had gotten their first if only things had worked out differently?
 This is exactly the hope the magic in Fireworks addresses.

 I was reminded about the challenges of accepting wishes from genies as I watched Fireworks.
 You sometimes have to be careful what you wish for.
 A simple and well-intended wish can sometimes go badly wrong.

-The combination of this uncertain magic and summer time escapades results in a story that’s rich in emotion and uncertainty.
+The combination of this uncertain magic and summertime escapades results in a story that’s rich in emotion and uncertainty.
 If this doesn’t result in you hiding behind your hands then you’ll enjoy getting caught up in the drama.

-I fully expect Fireworks, Should We See it from the Side or the Bottom to be a big hit – despite the weird name.
+I fully expect Fireworks, Should We See It from the Side or the Bottom to be a big hit – despite the weird name.